Steele Justice: Plot

 John Steele is a Vietnam Vet who had trouble adjusting to life after the war.
 He hasn't been able to hold on to a job which includes being a cop.
 When his best friend Lee, who also served with him in Vietnam and who also became a cop, was killed by some drug dealers he was investigating, Steele was able to save his daughter and saw one of the shooters.
 He later sees him and learns that he is the son of General Kwan, another person he served with in Vietnam who was running his own deals on the side, and who tried to kill Steele and Lee but Steele not only survived but thwarted his plan.
 Steele suspects Kwan is involved with Lee's death but unfortunately Kwan's a respected member of the community.
-Steele's former boss Bennett is not in a rush to find the killers cause investigation reveals that Lee may have been dirty which Steele knows is not true.
+Steele's former boss Bennett is not in a rush to find the killers because investigation reveals that Lee may have been dirty, which Steele knows is not true.
 Steele sets out to prove Lee's innocence and to get Kwan.